Search

 hb = |{cj: icjTeamB}| for model_B

-If ha > hb model_A will be the favorite one, if ha < hb model_B will be the favorite one, if ha = hb we have a tie.
+If ha > hb model_A will be the favourite one, if ha < hb model_B will be the favourite one and if ha = hb we have a tie.

 In the same way as the balanced interleaving, we can derive a preference for all the queries.